-The best wine temperature for a bottle of Garnacha is about 60-65 degrees Fahrenheit.
-Contrary to what you might have been told, serving red wine at room temperature, that is in fact, too warm for achieving the perfect red wine temperature.
+The optimal red wine temperature for a bottle of Garnacha falls around 60-65 degrees Fahrenheit.
+Contrary to the often-repeated advice of serving red wine at room temperature, that is in fact, too warm for achieving the perfect red wine temperature.

 Instead, fuller-bodied wine should be kept a tad cooler to prevent it from being too soupy and alcoholish, which can lead to a burning sensation when swallowed.

 Before you pop open your bottle of Grenache wine, put it in the fridge for 30 minutes.
 Then, let it sit on your countertop or table for 10 minutes before serving.
 Doing so will allow it to breathe and release its bouquet, both of which make for a better drinking experience.
 (More on this in a sec.)